danielendeg/nugetpackageupdate/specs/De%2DIdentification/Investigation-of-integration-in-runtime.md

 Data that matches the date but of different times will all be returned.
 **If we need to do exact match, we can keep time in anonymized data.**

-##### CryptoHash
+### CryptoHash
 CryptoHash is used for resource ids in case they contain identifiers.
-Since the resource id in FHIR Server is replaced with GUID, we do not need to apply cryptoHash again.
+Since resource id in FHIR Server is replaced with GUID, we do not need to apply cryptoHash again.

-If we want to support cryptoHash, when creating an anonymized endpoint, we need to run cryptoHash on relative fields and save the results in database.
+(If we want to support cryptoHash, when creating an anonymized endpoint, we need to run cryptoHash according to the configuration and save the results in database.
 So when a request with a crypto-hashed value comes, we can look up the database and find its original value.
-Looking up the database might be expensive.
+Looking up the database frequently might be expensive.)

-#### Special cases
+## Special cases
+### Address and HumanName
-- According to FHIR Search spec, search of Address and HumanName cover all string elements in them.
+According to FHIR Search spec, search of Address and HumanName cover all string elements in them.
-For a patient's address, postal code is stored in both "address" and "address-postalcode":
+In FHIR Server, a patient's postal code is stored in both "address" and "address-postalcode":

 ```json
 {